 Translational Vision Research

-The University of Rochester has targeted vision research as a major area for expansion by committing $11 million over 5 years to establish the Flaum Eye Institute.
 The Eye Institute provides a center of excellence that brings together basic scientists and clinical faculty from across the university campus, along with corporate partners, to conduct translational research focused on high priority issues identified by the National Eye Institute.

 - Physiological Optics: This program will develop methods for imaging the eye and characterizing its optical aberrations, and use these methods for vision optimization, the development of treatments for presbyopia, and for the diagnosis and treatment of retinal diseases.
 This effort capitalizes on the technological breakthroughs of Dr. David Williams of the Center for Visual Sciences, his collaborators Drs.
 Scott MacRae and Geun-Young Yoon of the Ophthalmology Department, as well as the expertise of the Optics and Biomedical Engineering Departments.